SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

     [!code-csharp[](./snippets/snippet-9-13.cs)]

     Every `PointLight` needs its own `ShadowBuffer`.
-If you recall, the the `ShadowBuffer` is an off-screen texture that will have _white_ pixels where the light is visible, and _black_ pixels where light is not visible due to a shadow.
+If you recall, the `ShadowBuffer` is an off-screen texture that will have _white_ pixels where the light is visible, and _black_ pixels where light is not visible due to a shadow.

 4. Open the `PointLight` class in the `MonoGameLibrary` project and add a new `RenderTarget2D` field: